Anneyino/VueProject/worklog/Report.md

 ## ***6. Technical Debt***

-Technical debt (AKA **design debt** or **code debt**) is a concept in software development that reflects the implied cost of additional rework caused by choosing an easy solution now instead of using a better approach that would take longer.
+Technical debt is a concept in software development that reflects the implied cost of additional rework caused by choosing an easy solution now instead of using a better approach that would take longer.
 But technical debt is not necessarily a bad thing, and sometimes it can move projects foward.

-And here are some common causes of technical debt including:

-- Insufficient up-front definition, where requirements are still being defined during development, development starts before any design takes place.
-This is done to save time but often has to be reworked later.
-- Lack of process or understanding, where businesses are blind to the concept of technical debt, and make decisions without considering the implications.
-- ...

-Nothing is perfect, and there are always heated debates that which framework is the best one for developers and so on.
-Vue.js and other front-end frameworks are also without exception to arouse the discussion.
-Some users pointed out that, although Vue.js has lots of advantages such as reactivity, high availability, fast speed, light-weighted, good scalability etc., it does disappoint them in some ways.
-For example, its component boilerplate is not so satisfying, some codes can be more simplified.
-What's more, as I mentioned before, Vuex is a state management pattern for Vue.js, but its ambiguity in architecture really confused users, they do not know where the codes belong to.
-Ultimately, even Vue.js has the most detailed official docs, its lacking advanced or higher level tutorials or docs or books about it.

-What I've talked about is not the comprehensive questions Vue.js has.
-But Evan You and other developers are working for the project to promote it.
-Vue.js has established its [forum](https://forum.vuejs.org) for those from all over the world using Vue.js.
-Additionally, Evan You has issued the Vue 3.0 version and published the Vue CLI 3.0 version with important updates.
-Vue.js is on its way to be a better framework.
+### Code Debt

+### Document Debt

+Developers write documents of their projects, which can help others understand their code.
+And its sustainability will still be useful to those late-comers even if developers no longer updates it.
+But Vue.js still has some disadvantages in their documents:

+- Vue.js is weel-known for its abundant documents written on official websites, however, many users complained that these documents are friendly to beginners but do not provide more detailed knowledge for further learning.
+- Though Vue.js set up a [forum](https://forum.vuejs.org) for developers all over the world to discuss their problems when using Vue.js, the forum is not so active.
+Many issues get few feedbacks and some of them even still remain unsolved.